twbs/rfs/README.md

   }
 }
 ```
+In this case a value without unit was passed to RFS (`62`), which is interpreted as `62px`.
+It's also possible to pass
+font-sizes in rem-units.

 ## Advantages
 - Font sizes will **rescale for every screen width**, this prevents long words from being chopped off the screen